jorge-dutton/sails-simpledb-example/web-pernod-ricard/README.md

 SimpleDB has no visual client, you can check the data structure from DB through the Crhome extension [Sdbnavigator](https://chrome.google.com/webstore/detail/sdbnavigator/ddhigekdfabonefhiildaiccafacphgg).
-- 'sails lift' to run the local server.
-- Backend files are on api/controllers, each method should be self-explanatory
-- Javascript data intialization, busssiness logic and vent binding in assets/js script.js rest of files are dependencies
-- To add new styles try to use bootstrap classes, for custom styles creation add new classes in assets/styles/editor.css
-- Sails binds ajax calls with views and controller methods through config/routes.js file

 # Ranking API #
 ## Get whole users in all leagues ##